best-of-lists/best-of-generator/.github/ISSUE_TEMPLATE/04_usage-problem.md

 ---
-name: "\U0001F433 Deployment Problem"
+name: "\U0001f4bb Usage Problem"
-about: Do you have problems with deployment, and none of the suggestions in the docs helped?
+about: Do you have problems with usage, and none of the suggestions in the docs helped?
 title: ''
 labels: 'support'
 assignees: ''